 family life.
 The landscape of terrestrial existence is his domain,

-where – with the cosmic rhythms of his consort Nut – he engenders the
+where – in concert with the cosmic rhythms of his consort Nut – he engenders the

 cycles of vegetation to feed the living, the dead, and divine beings.

 The month of June brings a solstice, a “standing still” of the Sun as